 Admissions

-Who Can Apply to WIHI:
+Who Can Apply to WIMA and/or WIHI:

-Any additional questions, please email WEOC Enrollment Coordinator.
+Any additional questions, please email Enrollment Coordinator.

 All families will need to have the documents listed below attached to their application, plus any forms emailed to them after the application has been submitted.